 The central faith figure is Mary Vaughan, a specialist in ancient genetics.
 She consistently is put forth as the faithful counterweight to the faithlessness of the Neanderthals.
-However, she is an alleged Roman Catholic who later reveals she denounces and disagrees with the Roman Church’s view on abortion, women, homosexuality, birth control, and more.
-She rejects the doctrine of original sin.
-One must wonder how Roman Catholic this woman actually is to begin with.
+However, she is a Roman Catholic who reveals objects to parts of her church’s official doctrines.
+She rejects the doctrine of original sin, for example.
+Having her put forward as the example of a religious person makes this even more difficult to swallow.
 I’m not suggesting that there are no people who have great cognitive dissonance in their beliefs–obviously many people do.
 The problem is that Sawyer uses Mary as the central image of Christianity throughout the novels, but she is woefully inept at even holding to the faith she claims for herself.

 At one point in Humans, Ponter is talking to Mary at the Vietnam Memorial about life after death(188-207).
 He simply asserts that if you can’t see something it doesn’t exist.
 But of course this is as absurd as he claims “Gliskins'” (homo sapiens sapiens as opposed to the Neanderthals) belief in things like God is.
 I cannot see my own thoughts, yet they exist.
 Neither can I observe other people’s mental life, yet I am not irrational in believing that the people around me are also having thoughts.